 Instead of counting how many minutes you spend with your child as a measure of "good" fathering, ask yourself, "What do I do with my child with the time that I have?"
 Researchers generally find the quality and type of activities that you do with your child are far more important than the amount of time you spend with them (Palkovitz, 2002).

-Here is a list of strategies that you can use to make sure that you have a healthy and "involved" relationship with your child.
+What follows are strategies that you can use to make sure that you have a healthy and "involved" relationship with your child.

 Spend Quality Time with Your Child